High-cost short-term credit

 The impact of our changes

 We reviewed our HCSTC rules in 2017.
 We found that the 760,000 borrowers in this market have saved around £150m per year.
 Our reforms have led to cheaper loans, better affordability assessments, and fewer customers experiencing debt problems with payday loans.
-We maintained the cap at the current level and will conduct another review in the second half of 2020.
+Following that review, we decided to maintain the existing level of the cap.